 Fuller detail on the German baroque bow together with the illustration mentioned above and several others can be found by following the link at the bottom of this page.

 A word or two might also be said about the use of the term "period instruments".
-Some rare and unusual instruments have indeed been revived, but with very few exceptions, these are more relevant in the performance of mediaeval music rather than baroque.
 The use of the (wooden and much softer) baroque flute is important, as opposed to its more strident metal counterpart - this is a matter of balance, between the flute and harpsichord or other instruments.
 In the case of stringed instruments however, few stringed instrument players of any standing have ever used an instrument produced more recently than the mid-1800s.
 The violin, viola and cello players recorded in the 1960s, 70s and 80s were all proud owners of original baroque instruments.
 Thus the use of the term "period instruments", while it may be indisputably accurate, should not be taken to imply that this is an exclusively modern-day revival phenomenon.